 MAMPOSTERÍA

-Rubble masonry is a technique that uses rough, uncut stones.
-They are assembled in no particular order and mortared together.
-It is common in Spain, particularly in rural and mountainous areas.
+Rubble masonry is a technique that uses rough, unhewn stones.
+They are assembled without a precise order and bound by mortar.
+It is common in Spain, especially in rural or mountainous areas.

 MÁRMOL